Jarred-Sumner/decky/README.md

 }
 ```

-What if we wanted GraphQL instead of JSON Schema?
+What if we wanted JSON Schema instead of GraphQL?
 Well, if the interface is the same but you had a [`JSONSchema.decorator`](./examples/JSONSchema.decorator):

 ```patch
 +import { auto, field, type } from "./GraphQLSchema.decorator";